-All things velvet please.
+All things velvet, please.
 My new favourite fabric.
-There is something so alluring and opulent about velvet and it’s quite easy to accessorise, dress up or down, keep it simple or have fun with it.
+There’s something so alluring and opulent about velvet and it’s easy to accessorise, dress up or down, keep it simple or have fun with it.
 The quintessential 90’s trend is back!
 And what a perfect time ahead of the festive season.

 The rebirth of velvet is more exciting and versatile this time around, though.